spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### netCDF_mean.py
 * This script reads in a netCDF file and writes out the average of the variables to a new file.

+### numberconverter.py
+* This script takes in a decimal integer and converts it into binary, octal, and hexadecimal formats.

 ### oldchangelog.txt
 * Empty file for starting changelog_generator.py.